PAST2212/domainthreat/README.md

 **How to update:**
 - cd domainthreat
 - git pull
-- In case of a Merge Error: Try "git reset --hard" before "git pull" (Make sure to make a backup of your userdata folder)
+- In case of a Merge Error: Try "git reset --hard" before "git pull" ==> Make sure to make a backup of your userdata folder

 **Before the first run - How it Works:**
 1. Put your brand names or mailing domain names into this TXT file "domainthreat/data/userdata/keywords.txt" line per line for monitoring operations (without the TLD).
 Some "TUI" Names are listed per default.